How to help your child understand the Coronavirus.

 - All bins are emptied at the end of the day.

 - We had a deep clean across the school during the Easter break.

 - Physical contact is an inevitable process in school, but, of course, there are risks of people passing on a virus (as has always been the case).
-We would encourage people to greet and interact how they feel most comfortable.
+We are keeping a strict 2 metre distance where possible.

 - We would recommend that people continue to follow the NHS guidelines above (‘Staying healthy’) taking particular note to regularly wash hands, particularly after significant physical contact.
 The advice is also to avoid touching your face or other surfaces until hand washing has happened.

 - The children will be asked to sanitise/wash their hands on entering school in the morning, regularly throughout the day and again just before school finishes

 - As normal, if a child feels unwell, then we would ask you not to bring them in.

 If you have any questions please ring and ask to speak to the Head of School Mrs Sullivan by making an appointment via the the school office. email@example.com - 01233 622673